bcabio/fullstack-bootcamp/README.md

 **Day 2** contains 3 directories:
 1. [day_2-template](./Day\ 2/day_2-template) is the project folder used during day 2 of fullstack bootcamp to test out CSS animations and play with SASS/SCSS.

-2. [day_2-project](./Day\ 2/day_2-project) is the project created at the end of fullstack-bootcamp day 2.
+2. [day_2-project](./Day\ 2/day_2-project) is the project created at the end of fullstack-bootcamp day 1.
 It is a dynamic web page with CSS animations and JavaScript code.

 3. [day_2-final](./Day\ 2/day_2-final) is what day 2 of fullstack bootcamp was intended to create.
-It is a more complete version of 'day_1-project'.
+It is a more complete version of 'day_2-project'.
 Use this project folder to start on day 3 of fullstack bootcamp.

-*Day 3, Day 4, and Day 5* will be updated as the bootcamp progresses.

-###storeProject branch###
-The storeProject branch contains the project files needed to start Day 2 of the bootcamp.
-It is the same as [day_1-final](./Day\ 1/day_1-final).
+**Day 3** contains 2 directories:
+1. [day-3_project](./Day\ 3/day-3_project) is the project created at the end of fullstack-bootcamp day 2.

+2. [day-3_final](.Day\ 3/day-3_final) is what day 3 of fullstack bootcamp was intended to create.
+It is a more complete version of 'day-3_project'.
+Use this project folder to start on day 4 of fullstack bootcamp.

+**Day 4** contains 2 directories:
+1. [day-4_project](./Day\ 4/day-4_project) is the project created at the end of fullstack-bootcamp day 3.

+2. [day_4-final](.Day\ 4/day_4-final) is what day 4 of fullstack bootcamp was intended to create.
+It is a more complete version of 'day-4_project'.
+Use this project folder to start on day 4 of fullstack bootcamp.